mindspore-ai/docs/docs/lite/docs/source_en/advanced/quantization.md

 ### Common Quantization Parameter

-common quantization parameters are the basic settings for post training quantization.
+Common quantization parameters are the basic settings for post training quantization.
 The detailed description of the parameters is as follows:

 | Parameter                  | Attribute | Function Description                                         | Parameter Type | Default Value | Value Range                                 |
 | -------------------------- | --------- | ------------------------------------------------------------ | -------------- | ------------- | ------------------------------------------- |